onethinx/Sprouty_Workshop/Part_2_Soil_Moisture/README.md

 TCounter_TriggerReload();
 ```

-Now the count of the frequency should be save in the variable **count**.
+Now the count of the frequency should be saved in the variable `count`.

 Your code should look something like this: